 (13) The Oregon Department of Education will award competitive Oregon Farm‑to‑School Program technical assistance grants for the biennium beginning on July 1, 2019, and ending on June 30, 2021.
 If funding is available, additional competitive grants will be awarded in subsequent biennia.

-(14) The amount of any competitive Oregon Farm to School Program technical assistance grants awarded by the department on or after July 1, 2019, for the biennium beginning on July 1, 2019, will be at least $5,000.00.
+(14) The amount of any competitive Oregon Farm to School Program technical assistance grants awarded by the department on or after July 1 of the first year of the biennium, , for the biennium beginning on July 1, , will be at least $5,000.00.

-(15)(a) The recipient of a competitive Oregon Farm‑to‑School Program technical assistance grants that was awarded by the department on or after July 1, 2019, for the biennium beginning on July 1, 2019, may reserve up to twenty percent of the total amount awarded for all indirect costs incurred providing the technical assistance, training, or resources for which a grant was awarded.
+(15) The recipient of a competitive Oregon Farm‑to‑School Program technical assistance grants that was awarded by the department on or after July 1, of the first year of the biennium, for the biennium beginning on July 1 may reserve up to twenty percent of the total amount awarded for all indirect costs incurred providing the technical assistance, training, or resources for which a grant was awarded.

 (16) Grant funds awarded for use in one biennium may not be carried over to the following biennium, and will revert to the department at the end of the biennium, unless otherwise determined by the department.